 The Understanding Brain Cancer modules were produced in consultation with the neuro-oncology medical community.
 This resource received funding from the Australian Government through Cancer Australia.
 For more information or support, call the Cancer Council Helpline on 13 11 20.

 Brain Tumour Support and Education Forum

-The Cancer Institute NSW will host this free annual forum which welcomes patients and their carers and encourages health professionals to be part of this important event for the brain tumour community.
-International keynote speaker Dr. James J. Vredenburgh will join local brain cancer professionals to present the latest information on research, treatments and services.
+The Cancer Institute NSW hosted this free annual forum on 1 May 2013 which welcomed patients, their carers and health professionals.
+International keynote speaker Dr. James J. Vredenburgh joined local brain cancer professionals to present the latest information on research, treatments and services.

-For further information, or to view details and video coverage of past Forums: http://www.cancerinstitute.org.au/events/i/brain-tumour-support-and-education-forum-2013
+For further information and to view video coverage of past Forums: http://www.cancerinstitute.org.au/events/i/brain-tumour-support-and-education-forum-2013